DigitalHarborFoundation/culture/markdown.md

 ---

 # No One-Word Answers
 Questions require more than one word to ask.
-Answers should proportionally take more than one word to answer, if only to say thank you.
+Answers should take more than one word to respond.

 ---